cheredia19/ookla-speedtest-global-index-insights/README.md

   yAxis="max_mbps"
 />

-The States that registered the lowest highest fixed broadband speed by region were:
+And the States that registered the lowest highest fixed broadband speed by region were:

 - Australia and New Zealand: **Australia** (71.87 Mbps).
 - Caribbean: **Dominican Republic** (36.1 Mbps).